H0llyW00dzZ/H0llyW00dzZ/README.md

 - Prioritize error handling first before structuring logs.
 - Strive for simplicity in each function (aim for a cyclomatic complexity under 5 to demonstrate expertise); simplicity is a sign of Go programming mastery.
+- Keep maximum of cyclomatic complexity as `10` unless you are expert then aim cyclomatic complexity under `5`

 </p>